Have you ever heard of Starbucks Reserve, but aren't sure what makes it special?

 A daiquiri is usually refreshing, but this take on the classic drink brings it to the next level.

-Made with Reserve cold brew, Plantation 5 Year Grande Reserve rum, lime, strawberry, tomato, and Braulio amaro, this drink has vegetal and herbal notes that you’re unlikely to find in any other cocktail.
+Made with Reserve cold brew, Plantation 5 Year Grande Reserve rum, lime, strawberry, tomato, and Braulio amaro, this drink features vegetal and herbal notes that are unlikely to be found in any other cocktail.

 Conclusion